-This SRP/EA evaluates strategic restoration alternatives, including a number of example projects, that fall under the "Wetlands, Coastal, and Nearshore Habitats" restoration type, described in the PDARP/PEIS.
-The LA TIG prepared this SRP/EA in accordance with the PDARP/PEIS, the March 2016 ROD selecting a Comprehensive Integrated Ecosystem Alternative, the OPA and NEPA statutes, and relevant NRDA regulations.
-As noted in Chapter 7 of the PDARP/PEIS, TIGs may prepare strategic frameworks to focus and sequence priorities within a restoration area or to provide additional vision of how to meet restoration type goals set forth in the PDARP.
+This SRP/EA evaluates several strategic restoration alternatives, including a number of example projects, which fall under the "Wetlands, Coastal, and Nearshore Habitats" restoration type, described in the PDARP/PEIS to meet restoration needs in the Barataria Basin (i.e. a reasonable range of alternatives responsive to the purpose and need stated in Section 1.6).
+The LA TIG prepared this SRP/EA consistent with the PDARP/PEIS, the March 2016 ROD selecting a Comprehensive Integrated Ecosystem Alternative, the OPA and NEPA statutes, and relevant NRDA regulations.
+As noted in Chapter 7 of the PDARP/PEIS, TIGs may prepare strategic frameworks to focus and sequence priorities within a restoration area or to provide additional vision of how to meet restoration type goals set forth in the PDARP/PEIS.
 Strategic frameworks assist the restoration planning process by providing context for prioritization, sequencing, evaluating, and selecting specific projects within subsequent project-specific restoration plans.
 Strategic frameworks help the Trustees consider resources at the ecosystem level, while implementing restoration at the local level.
 These frameworks can also support monitoring and adaptive management strategies.
 Strategic planning can also create streamlining efficiencies for regulatory compliance, such as Endangered Species Act (ESA) consultation.

-This SRP/EA tiers from the Final PDARP/PEIS.
-Additional environmental review pursuant to NEPA will be conducted as part of a Phase II restoration plan for any projects selected for further planning prior to a funding decision.
+This SRP/EA tiers from the Final PDARP/PEIS and relies on the environmental information in the PDARP/PEIS to inform the LA TIG's consideration and selection of restoration types for the Barataria Basin.
+It does not select specific projects for construction.
+Those decisions are made through Phase II restoration planning.
+Additional environmental review pursuant to NEPA will be conducted as part of a Phase II restoration plan for any projects selected for further planning prior to a construction funding decision.
 The process outlined in this Plan is fully consistent with the goals set out in the Final PDARP/PEIS for restoring wetlands, coastal, and nearshore habitats, which include the following: